 A mandoline is typically used when making dishes that require uniformly sliced vegetables, such as a potato gratin or homemade potato chips.
 But it is also used to make french fries, vegetable slaws, and shredded or shaved vegetable dishes, like a Brussels sprout salad.
 This tool also comes in handy when you're short on time and need a generous amount of fruit or vegetable cut quickly.

 Mandolines are so good at slicing because they have such a sharp surface, and extreme caution should always be observed when using any mandoline.
 Most models come with some type of holder to keep your hand away from the blade.
 Instead of having your hand directly on the vegetable while pushing it back and forth, the vegetable sits underneath a finger guard to keep hands away from the very sharp blade.
 The safest models will also have a nonslip base and will sit securely over a bowl.

 When using mandolines without a handguard, many professional cooks choose to wear metal mesh gloves to protect their fingers and hands.

-There are many fine mandolines on the market, from heavy metal adjustable French constructions to smaller, lighter, and much cheaper single-slice plastic options that many cooks swear by.
-My favorite is the OXO Mandoline Slicer.
-It's as strong and durable as the old-school metal French mandolines, the thickness of the cut is easily and safely adjustable with a knob to move the super-sharp blade up and down, and that same knob simply flips up the different julienne blades (unlike more traditional models that require you to actually lift out and change the blades, risking fingers every time!).
-Plus, the stand folds down for easy storage, the handle to hold food for safe slicing works with pretty much anything you'd want to slice, and it cleans up with ease.
+There are several brands of mandolines and what is best for you will be based on your preferences and price range.
+Before making a decision, you might want to consider the features of the OXO mandoline slicer.
+It's as strong and durable as the old-school metal French mandolines.
+The thickness of the cut is easily and safely adjustable with a knob to move the super-sharp blade up and down, and that same knob simply flips up the different julienne blades (unlike more traditional models that require you to actually lift out and change the blades, risking fingers every time).
+Plus, the stand folds down for easy storage, the handle to hold food for safe slicing works with pretty much anything you'd want to slice, and the mandoline cleans up with ease.